Self-Supervised Learning for Recommender Systems: A Survey: Introduction

 \textbf{Paper collection}.
-In this survey, we review over 60 papers which purely concentrate on SSR and were released after 2018.
-As for the early implementations of SSR such as autoencoder-based and GAN-based models, they have been included and thoroughly discussed in previous surveys on deep learning \cite{zhang2019deep,wu2021survey} and adversarial training \cite{gao2020recommender,deldjoo2021survey}.
+In this survey, we comprehensively review over 60 high-quality papers that solely focus on SSR and were published after 2018.
+Prior implementations of SSR, such as autoencoder-based and GAN-based recommendation models, have been extensively covered in previous surveys on deep learning \cite{zhang2019deep,wu2021survey} and adversarial training \cite{gao2020recommender,deldjoo2021survey}.
 Therefore, we will not revisit them in the ensuing chapters.
-When retrieving related papers, DBLP and Google Scholar were used as the main search engines with the key words: self-supervised + recommendation, contrastive + recommendation, augmentation + recommendation, and pre-training + recommendation.
-We then traversed the citation graph of the identified papers and retained the related papers.
-Particularly, we kept a close watch on the top-tier conferences/journals such as ICDE, CIKM, ICDM, KDD, WWW, SIGIR, WSDM, AAAI, IJCAI, TKDE, TOIS etc, to avoid missing out high-quality work.
-Apart from these published papers, we also screened the preprints on arXiv, and sorted out those with novel and interesting ideas for a more inclusive panorama.
+In conducting our literature search, we utilized DBLP and Google Scholar as the primary search engines with the keywords "self-supervised + recommendation," "contrastive + recommendation," "augmentation + recommendation," and "pre-training + recommendation."
+We then traversed the citation graph of the identified papers and included relevant studies.
+Furthermore, we monitored top-tier conferences and journals such as ICDE, CIKM, ICDM, KDD, WWW, SIGIR, WSDM, AAAI, IJCAI, TKDE, TOIS, etc., to ensure that we did not omit important work.
+In addition to published papers, we also screened preprints on arXiv and identified those with novel and interesting ideas for a more inclusive panorama.

 \textbf{Connections to existing surveys}.
-Although there are some surveys on graph SSL \cite{wu2021self,liu2021graph,xia2022survey} that include a few papers on recommendation, they just take those works as the supplementary applications of graph SSL.
+Although there are some surveys on graph SSL \cite{wu2021self,liu2021graph,xia2022survey} that cover a few papers on recommendation, they just take those works as the supplementary applications of graph SSL.
 Another relevant survey \cite{zeng2021knowledge} pays attention to the pre-training of recommendation models.
-However, its focus is transferring knowledge between different domains by exploiting knowledge graphs, and it only covers a small number of BERT-like works that are pre-trained in a self-supervised manner.
+However, its focus is transferring knowledge between different domains by exploiting knowledge graphs, and only covers a small number of BERT-like works.
 Compared with them, our survey purely centers on recommendation-specific SSL and is the first one to provide a systematic review of a large number of up-to-date papers in this line of research.

-\textbf{Readers}.
-This survey will benefit the following researchers and practitioners in the recommendation community: 1) who are new to SSR and want to fast step into this area; 2) who lost in a bewildering array of self-supervised approaches, and need a bird's-eye view of this realm; 3) who want to keep up with the latest progress of SSR; and 4) who are developing self-supervised recommender systems and seeking guidances.